-- 1. FOR each of the director nominees named in the proxy statement; and - 2.
-FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accountants for 2022.
+- FOR each of the five director nominees named in the proxy statement; - 2.
+FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accountants for 2023; - 3.
+FOR the proposal to approve the advisory resolution on the 2022 compensation of our named executive officers; and - 4.
+THREE YEARS for the frequency of future advisory resolutions on the compensation of our named executive officers.